 * Public debt should be no higher than 60% of GDP.
-If it is higher, it should be reduced by 1/20th of the excess above 60% every year, as an average over 3 years.
+If it is higher, it should be reduced by 1/20th of the excess above 60% every year, as an average over three years.

 * When determining how much to spend, governments should use a rule that any rise in net spending should not be higher than the economy's potential growth rate.
 This way when the economy is growing below potential governments can spend more and when growth is above potential, public spending is reduced.

 * The Commission checks every year that euro zone economies are not developing dangerous imbalances, like real estate bubbles, problems in the labour market or big deficits or surpluses on a country's current account, for example.
 The Commission can ask a country to correct such imbalances and if its recommendations are ignored, the government can be fined.
-No government has every been fined.
+No government has ever been fined.